-This effort has seen us being a finalist in the Qualmark 100% Pure New Zealand Experience 2021 Award.
+For our efforts we have been awarded the Qualmark Environmental Gold Award and has seen us being a winner in the Qualmark 100% Pure New Zealand Experience 2021 Awards.

 What is “zero waste”?